ToadHanks/bannerji/README.md

 Working: version 0.1.0 (supports R >= 3.0, and no known conflicts with any R package.)

 Next changes: ~More traits, space key support/better search tools~
 *Lacks potential and has no application for productivity.
-So this will be it sadly.*
+So this will be the end sadly.*

 Language
 ---------